long2ice/meilisync/README.md

 Realtime sync data from MySQL/PostgreSQL/MongoDB to Meilisearch.

-There is also a web admin dashboard for meilisync: [meilisync-admin](https://github.com/long2ice/meilisync-admin).
+There is also a web admin dashboard for meilisync [meilisync-admin](https://github.com/long2ice/meilisync-admin).

 ## Install